kshitizsingh1993/Loan_Case_Best_Classifier/README.md

 Steps Involved:

-Data Cleaning: Removing unnecessary/invalid features Data Exploration: Analyzed relations between differnet features and target .
+#Data Cleaning: Removing unnecessary/invalid features
+#Data Exploration: Analyzed relations between differnet features and target .
 Generated new features based on available feature
-Data Preprocessing: Converting the categorical feature to one hot encoded feature , upsampled minor class dataset Feature Engineering: Adding additionally created features to training and test datasets Model Training: Training different classification models - Logistic Regression, SVM ,Decision Tree and KNN
+#Data Preprocessing: Converting the categorical feature to one hot encoded feature , upsampled minor class dataset
+#Feature Engineering: Adding additionally created features to training and test datasets
+#Model Training: Training different classification models - Logistic Regression, SVM ,Decision Tree and KNN
-Evaluation: Comparing the Jaccard, F1-score, LogLoss for different models to select the most suitable one
+#Evaluation: Comparing the Jaccard, F1-score, LogLoss for different models to select the most suitable one
-Conclusions: Choosing the best model with appropriate reasons final results:
+#Conclusions: Choosing the best model with appropriate reasons

-Final Output

 Conclusion
-SVM has the best fit with 77% test accuracy and F1 score of .62
+##SVM has the best fit with 77% test accuracy and F1 score of .62

-Please read the note book for information about the data and implementation of classifiers used.
+#Please read the note book for information about the data and implementation of classifiers used.

-Notebook